-Figure 7: Temporal evolution of spatially averaged IWV for the simulations with the 500m grid.
+Figure 7.
+Temporal evolution of spatially averaged IWV for the simulations with the 500 m grid.
 IWV is obtained through interpolation to the location of the GPS stations, applying a height correction following Bock and Parracho (2019).
-The corresponding results for the 7 km and 2.8 km simulations can be found in Figs. S3b and S4b of the SM.
+The corresponding results for the 7 and 2.8 km simulations can be found in Figs. S3b and S4b of the Supplement.